pythonindia/inpycon-blog/content/blog/2020-workshop-call-for-proposals.md

 Author: Vipul Gupta (@vipulgupta2048)
 Category: 2020
 Slug: 2020-workshop-cfp-announcement
+Summary: The [call for proposals](https://in.pycon.org/cfp/2020/proposals/) for workshops has been officially opened!
+If you are slight to moderately unsure of submitting a workshop proposal, you won't be after reading this.

 The [call for proposals](https://in.pycon.org/cfp/2020/proposals/) for workshops has been officially opened!
 If you are slight to moderately unsure of submitting a workshop proposal, you won't be after reading this.